 Welcome to History at Key Stage 3

-Our Key Stage 3 history curriculum opens students’ eyes to the past across a wide expanse of time and into many different parts of the world.
-We approach history in a number of ways, balancing the need for detailed knowledge with opportunities for research, analysis and independent project work.
-Students, whether they continue with history beyond KS3 or not, develop vital skills in interpreting, analysing and critically evaluating evidence; as well as developing their literacy skills.
+Our Key Stage 3 History curriculum opens students’ eyes to the past across a wide expanse of time and into many different parts of the world.
+We approach History in a number of ways, balancing the need for detailed knowledge with opportunities for analysis & critical debate along with independent research.
+Students, whether they continue with History beyond KS3 or not, develop vital skills in interpreting, analysing and critically evaluating evidence & areas of debate; as well as developing their literacy skills.
 Students have the opportunity to engage with the past and gain a wide knowledge to help them better understand the world today.

-The Year 8 course carries on from Year 7 and focuses on Britain c.1500-1900.
+The Year 8 course carries on from Year 7, building upon the skills & disciplinary knowledge already gained, and focuses on Britain & the world in the period c.1800-1945.
 Building on the skills learnt previously, students investigate questions such as:

 - How did lives change due to the Industrial Revolution?

 - How did one man's death lead to a world war?